cunarist/transle/README.md

 ## Preparing Python

-Go to the [official downloads page](https://www.python.org/downloads/) if your system doesn't provide a pre-installed version.
-Make sure Python installation is incldued in `PATH` environment variable.
+Download it from the app store if your system doesn't provide a pre-installed version.
+It's also available at [official downloads page](https://www.python.org/downloads/).

 ## Preparing Rust